141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 4,755 kilowatt hours (kwh) electricity

-To calculate your potential fuel cost savings, you first need to determine the amount of heating fuel you use per year and multiply that by your average price per gallon.
+To calculate your potential fuel cost savings, you must first determine the amount of heating fuel you use yearly and multiply that by your average price per gallon.
 This gives your total heating fuel bill for the year, to which you will compare your estimated fuel bill if you were using wood pellets.
 For example, if you typically use 1,120 gallons of propane in a year for space heating (excluding any heating fuel that is used for water heaters or cooking) and your average price over the past year for propane was $1.75 per gallon, your total average annual fuel bill would be $1,960.

 _______________ x $ ______________ = $ ________________